A one year increase in life expectancy will provide a 4% rise in GDP.

 Clinical trials play an important role in improving Australia’s healthcare system because they:

-• Allow patients early access to potential life-saving medicines
+- Allow patients early access to potential life-saving medicines at no cost

-• Links Australia to international scientific development and
+- Links Australia to international scientific development and the latest thinking

 Click here to learn more about the clinical trials environment in Australia.